Teaching Jobs Overseas / JOYJOBS.COM

 You may EXCLUDE some countries from your list but otherwise keep your doors open.

 To target-deliver your strengths to a potential employer, you are going to need a cutting-edge profile.
-Luckily for you, we have been designing them for over 15 years, so you are in good hands.
+Luckily for you, we have been designing them for many years, so you are in good hands.
 We’ll make one for you, too.

-Your webpage is the bait.
+Your profile is set up as bait.
 It is designed to provide some evidence of your professional and personal credibility.
 The main idea to communicate is as follows: "I have been successful in the past.
 I will repeat this success in the future."

-The immediate purpose of your webpage is to generate hot leads.
+The immediate purpose of your Recruiting Profile is to generate hot leads.
 (Covered in the next Chapter.)

 Question.
 "How do you make me look cutting edge?"

 The answer.
-We are going to build a modern recruitment webpage for you!
-Its initial function is to grab the employer’s attention.
+The initial function is to grab the employer’s attention.
 To achieve it, it includes the following parts:

 This structure allows you promote your talents in a most effective way.
 The right presentation of your summary, photo, resume and testimonials will glue the employer to the screen.